 So this eating disorder support group was different from others I’ve experienced.
 The only rule is confidentiality.
-Weights, numbers, calories, etc are all permitted to be talked about and introductions include your name and what eating disorder you have (to which I merely responded with “I have a restrictive based eating disorder”).
+Weights, numbers, calories, etc are all permitted to be talked about and introductions during my first time there included your name and what eating disorder you have (to which I merely responded with “I have a restrictive based eating disorder”), but this wasn’t repeated my second visit.
 They served us water, Diet Coke, and pretzels….?
 Which is weird.
 (I mean, like, it’s nice that they offered something at all but kind of inappropriate in a sense too… why not just water?
 Why Diet Coke when we’re supposed to be “anti-diet” in recovery?
 Ah.
 But I digress)

 This Brandywine group is VERY co-ed, with all genders represented.
 This is likely because the hospital’s inpatient ED program is co-ed and the patients are probably referred to this group upon discharge.
 I was ecstatic to see so much male representation there.
+Every eating disorder, from Orthorexia to over eating, was represented in this support group.
 The group is open to anyone, so there were parents there.
 Some parents came with their loved one (with an ED) to support them, other parents came alone to gain support as a caregiver.

 1st & 3rd Thursday 6:30 pm – 7:30 pm